 Pop-up Playhouse: A Collaborative Community Exhibition

-Nellie Mae Rowe transformed her home and yard into her Playhouse in which she invited friends and community in to create with her.
+Nellie Mae Rowe transformed her home and yard into her Playhouse where she invited friends and community in to create alongside her.
 Her Playhouse was also her studio, colorfully and exceptionally decorated with her art, sculptures, and found objects.
-Her handmade dolls sat on the many chairs placed in her yard, a constant presence and reminder of her cherished relationship with her inner child that influenced many of her works.
-Rowe’s Playhouse was her world; filled with her art and by extension, her very self, it was an immersive space that encapsulated Rowe’s blooming artistic practice.
+Her handmade dolls sat on the many chairs placed in her yard, a constant presence and reminder of her cherished relationship with her inner child – a connection that influenced many of her works.
+Rowe’s Playhouse was her world; filled with her art and, by extension, her very self, it was an immersive space that encapsulated Rowe’s blossoming artistic practice.

-The Mobile ArtLab series in conjunction with Really Free: The Radical Art of Nellie Mae Rowe was inspired by Nellie Mae Rowe’s Playhouse.
-Collaboration with community organizations, schools, and libraries allowed the Mobile ArtLab to create spaces for art-making and creative dialogue throughout the Lehigh Valley.
-This culminating installation is both a showcase and tribute; celebrating the art created by and with community as well as Rowe’s legacy that guided this project, always reminding us to play.
+The Mobile ArtLab series, launched in conjunction with the exhibition Really Free: The Radical Art of Nellie Mae Rowe, was inspired by Rowe’s Playhouse.
+Collaborating with community organizations, schools, and libraries, the Mobile ArtLab facilitated spaces for art-making and creative dialogue throughout the Lehigh Valley.
+This culminating installation is both a showcase and tribute, celebrating the art created by and with the community while honoring Rowe’s legacy, which guided this project – always reminding us to play.

 Special thanks to the following partners for creating with the Mobile ArtLab: